Calorie Intake Calculator

 Simply multiplying your BMR by an activity factor is a quicker method, but is more of a general estimate since it does not take each activity into account.

-How to Find a Calorie Deficit
+How to Calculate a Calorie Deficit

 Creating a calorie deficit can be done through both diet and exercise.
 It is estimated that one pound is about 3,500 calories.
-So, if you decrease your caloric intake by 500 calories each day, this would result in losing about one pound a week.
+So, if you decrease your caloric intake by 500 calories each day, this could result in losing about one pound a week.

 This is only an estimate as there are a number of other factors that play a role in weight loss, however it is a good starting point.